Adii265/ChatBot/README.md

 # **Chatbot**

 This project implements a **Retrieval-Augmented Generation (RAG)** pipeline that summarizes content and answers questions from specific trained PDFs.
 It handles both scanned and digital PDFs and can scale to large datasets.
-The pipeline features chat memory, query decomposition, hybrid search (keyword + semantic), reranking, metadata filtering, and optimized text extraction.
+The pipeline features query decomposition and optimized text extraction.

 ---